diaakhateeb/MasterInMedia_GildedRose-RefactoringKata/README.md

 ### 1. [Using Generics](https://github.com/diaakhateeb/MasterInMedia_GildedRose-RefactoringKata/tree/master/MasterInMedia_GildedRose-RefactoringKata):

  **- Pros:**
-1. Flexibility of type checking (specifically Item base class or any of its childs).
+1. Flexibility of type checking (specifically Item base class or any of its children).
 2. Factory GetInstance() method check is done using item name which is a string value (performance wise).
 3. No one to one relationship with Item class (no dependency).